WE'RE AWARDING $45,000 IN COLLEGE SCHOLARSHIPS IN 2023! FIFTEEN (15) $3,000 SCHOLARSHIPS WILL BE AWARDED.

 The Hispanic American Foundation scholarship committee will select award recipients from all online applications received by March 17, 2023.
 Scholarship award winners and area school counseling offices will be notified by May 5, 2023.

 RELEASE REQUIREMENT A student earning a scholarship award grants the Hispanic American Foundation of Tulsa full use of his/her name, photo, image, video, likeness, and/or any other identifying criteria for promotional purposes.

 Awardees will be featured on the HAF Tulsa website and via our Facebook page.
 Additionally, the Foundation will send notifications to area news outlets.

 RECEIPT OF THE AWARD

-When the HAF office receives notification the scholarship winner has been accepted and enrolled in a college or university, a check in the amount of $3,000 will be issued to the designated college or university the winner will attend on behalf of the scholarship winner.
+When the HAF office receives notification the scholarship winner has been accepted and enrolled in a college or university, a check in the amount of $3,000 will be issued to the designated college or university on behalf of the scholarship winner.